mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 #### DDR4 Communication Error

-If you attempt to send data to the DDR4 address but get `write file: Unknown error 512` it means DDR4 did not initialize properly.
+If you attempt to send data to the DDR4 address but get `write file: Unknown error 512` it means DDR4 did not initialize properly or the AXI bus has encountered an error and stalled.
 Proceed to the [Innova-2 DDR4 Troubleshooting](https://github.com/mwrnd/innova2_ddr4_troubleshooting) project.
 ```Shell
 sudo ./dma_to_device --verbose --device /dev/xdma0_h2c_0 --address 0x0 --size 8192 -f TEST
 ```